sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20230407: finally added not accepting so-called "mandatory" ECHConfig extensions (not a good design idea, but it's in the spec;-()

 - 20230406: refactored ECH bits of ``tls_process_server_hello()``
   and started to add tests that bork server hello